Down in the Bunker

 Down in the Bunker is the third studio album by the Steve Gibbons Band.
 The album was produced by Tony Visconti.
 The reissue tracks were produced by Bobby Priden, who is best known for working with The Who.

 The song "Any Road Up" did not appear on the band's earlier-released album of the same title.

+Critical reception

+The Globe and Mail deemed the album "smooth, if not eccentric country songs and the odd ballad, all brought into sharp relief by a particularly burning rock and roll."